SGsouthard/fantasy-costco-redux/README.md

 ![a sketch of the show page for a single item](images-for-readme/wireframe-item-show.png) a sketch of the show page for a single item

+## Proposed Architecture
+I really wanted to have a single page that all items run through, but for now each model runs through it's own set of forms and html pages.
+In the future I'd like to refactor it down based on which view it is running through and reduce the number of files in the repository.

 # Unsolved Problems/Hurdles
 There were a few things I struggled with on this project that I look forward to updating.